-In the integrated Excel workbook that you want to test, click the Run button on the Oracle ADF Desktop Integration Designer toolbar.
+To test and run an integrated Excel workbook, click the Run button on the Oracle ADF tab.

 The integrated Excel workbook switches to test mode from design mode.

 To stop test mode and return the integrated Excel workbook to design mode: